 - The Bank shall not establish any business relationship with the shell companies and the institutions that deal with shell companies.
-Any identified business relationship with the financial and other institutions that allow the transaction of shell bank, will be discontinued. - The Bank shall not be associated with any entity located in the jurisdictions identified by the FATF as "FATF blacklist" or those fully sanctioned by the agencies that the Bank refers to like, UN, OFAC, HMT, EU etc. Further, special attention shall be given for conducting any transactions involving individuals/entities located in the jurisdictions under "FATF Grey list" and under sectoral sanctions by the sanctions imposing agencies.
-Prior approval from executive level authority within the functional structure shall be obtained for the same. - The Bank shall not offer services like payable-through accounts and nested accounts services to its respondent Banks/FIs while offering correspondent banking services to the Banks and FIs. - Implementation of CAP should not be too restrictive resulting in denial of banking services to the general public, especially those who are financially or socially disadvantaged. - The decision to open an account for Politically Exposed Person (PEP) and Person in Influential Position (PIP) shall be approved by Senior Management Level official.
+Any identified business relationship with the financial and other institutions that allow the transaction of shell bank, will be discontinued. - The Bank shall not be associated with any entity located in the jurisdictions fully sanctioned by the agencies that the Bank refers to like UN, OFAC, HMT, EU and the sanctioned individuals/ entities list circulated by the Ministry of Home Affairs (Nepal).Further, special attention shall be given for conducting any transactions involving individuals/entities located in the jurisdictions under "FATF Black list", "FATF Grey list" and under sectoral sanctions by the sanctions imposing agencies.
+Prior review shall be done by Central Trade & Remittance Operations department or International Remittance Unit for the same and STR/SAR shall be raised to AML/CFT department wherever deemed necessary. - The Bank shall not offer services like payable-through accounts and nested accounts services to its respondent Banks/FIs while offering correspondent banking services to the Banks and FIs. - Implementation of CAP should not be too restrictive resulting in denial of banking services to the general public, especially those who are financially or socially disadvantaged. - The decision to open an account for Politically Exposed Person (PEP) and Person in Influential Position (PIP) shall be approved by Senior Management Level official.
 Information of such account shall be provided to the AML/CFT Compliance Officer at HO.